Talor Gooch leads after 1st round of LIV Golf in Australia | Sports-Games

 LIV Golf and local organizers said there was a sellout crowd of 35,000 for the first day.
 Local media reported that there were long lines of fans waiting to enter the course when the golfers teed off shortly after midday in Adelaide.

-The individual winner at The Grange will collect $4 million of the total $20 million purse.
+The individual winner at The Grange will collect USD 4 million of the total USD 20 million purse.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)